alexander785-cuber/BMI.First-Progect/README.md

-The firs version of my BMI calculator
+The first version of my BMI calculator